Magnificent Seven elephants: Ndlulamithi (c. 1927–1985)

 Ndulamithi's name is the Tsonga word for "higher than the trees."
 This elephant is taller than most of the other Magnificent Seven at 340–345 cm high at the shoulder.
 He was an aggressive, wild elephant who often charged but was seldom seen.
-He spent most of his time in the Shingwedzi area near the river.
+He spent much of his time in the Shingwedzi area near the river.
 His right tusk shrunk shorter at one point, leaving his left tusk curving underneath the right.
 Ndlulamithi died of natural causes in 1985.
 He was found in the Shangoni Gate area by the ranger Paul Zway.
 His left tusk was 287 cm long, 48.5 cm in base circumference, and 64.6 kg in weight.
 His right tusk was 273 cm long, 48 cm in base circumference, and 57.2 kg in weight.

 Shawu (c.
-1926–1986)
+1922–1982)

 Shawu is named for the Shawu Valley near Shingwedzi, where he spent most of his time.
 He often roamed as far south as the Letaba River; he was known for moving slowly and sometimes took 6 months to move from north to south.
 He was an agreeable bull who showed no fear of people or vehicles.
 With a shoulder height of 340 cm, Shawu was one of the largest of the seven.
 In Afrikaans, Sharu was known as "Groot Haaktand" ("Great Hook-Tusk"), in reference to his tusks' shape.

-Shawu died in October 1986 of natural causes when he was around 60 years old.
+Shawu died in October 1982 of natural causes when he was around 60 years old.
 In his last days, his movements were monitored by radio band, and he was eventually found near the hill known as Kostinia, in the Shawu Valley.

-Shawu's tusks are the longest on record in South Africa.
+His tusks are the longest on record in South Africa.
 The left tusk was 317 cm long, 45 cm in base circumference, and 52.6 kg in weight.
 His right tusk was 305 cm long, 45 cm in base circumference, and 50.8 kg in weight.

 Shingwedzi (c.
 1934-1981)

 Shingwedzi is named for the river and rest camp by which he spent the last years of his life.
 He was a pleasant, peaceful elephant accustomed to vehicles.
 He spent most of his time under the sycamores along the Shingwedzi River near the rest camp.

-Shingwedzi died of natural causes on January 16, 1981, when he was around 65 years old.
-He collapsed under a sycamore on the southern bank of the Shingwedzi River.
+Shingwedzi died of natural causes on 16 January 1981, when he was around 65 years old.
+He had collapsed under a sycamore on the southern bank of the Shingwedzi River.
 His main tusk was buried deep under the ground where he was found.
 Shingwedzi's secondary tusk wore shorter because he used it more regularly.
 That tusk, the left one, was 207 cm long and 47.2 kg in weight.
 His right tusk, the main one, was 264 cm long, 48 cm in circumference, and 58.1 kg in weight.